Oleksandr-Zhabenko/aftovolio/README.md

 - +ln \... -ln     — if present and has inside a sequence of positive Word8 values not greater than 255 then the line options are compared with it using the idea of lists similarity.
 The greater values correspond to the less similar and more different lines.
 Has no effect with +dc group of command line arguments.
 Has precedence over +t, +r, +k, +c etc. groups of command line options so that these latter ones have no effect when +ln \... -ln is present.

 - +di     — if present implies the "differentiation" mode of computation for the comparing options with the line in +l2\.\.\.-l2 or +ln\.\.\.-ln groups of command line arguments.
 Is useful mostly in case of the line to compare with has approximately the same number of syllables as the option lines.

+- -e     — if present suppresses the printing of "={digits}" in the line option to the screen.
+Is used for better readability, often with +di.

 - +q      — if present with +l2 \... -l2 group of arguments then the next argument is a power of 10 which the distance between line option and the predefined line is quoted by.
 The default one is 0 (that means no change).
 You can specify not less than 0 and not greater than 4.
 Otherwise, these limit numbers are used instead.
 The greater value here leads to more groupped options output.